 - Use a concealer the same color as your skin - anything lighter will make the spot stand out more

 - Apply the concealer around the spot and blend it towards the middle - dabbing it right on top will build up too much and again make it stand out

-Next for you: Types of Pimples and How To Get Rid of Them >
+See more: Types of Pimples and How to Get Rid of Them >

 › How To Reduce Redness